Franklin High School

 Seattle Promise

-- Apply for Seattle Promise
+Seattle Promise logo

 Career Connections Newsletter

-The Career Connections newsletter comes out bi-weekly every other Thursday and includes information on upcoming college and career related events, college visits, career exploration/preparation programs, jobs and internships, volunteer opportunities, and other career-connected topics.
+The Career Connections newsletter comes out bi-weekly every other Tuesday and includes information on upcoming college and career related events, college visits, career exploration/preparation programs, jobs and internships, volunteer opportunities, and other career-connected topics.

 The current edition is posted below and directly to the home page of the Franklin High School website.
 Past editions can also be found below.